uvaaland/cig_llnl_workshop/run_solver.md

       srun -n 144 ./bin/xspecfem3D
 ```

-As in the previous section, we need to modify this file such that `path/to/specfem3d_globe`
-is the path to the current working directory.
+**NOTE:** As in the previous section, we need to modify this file such that `path/to/specfem3d_globe` is the path to the current working directory.

 We submit the job by typing in the command line